Acuña

 Free Mexico Travel Guide and Travel Information

-Ciudad Acuña, also known simply as Acuña, (originally Garza Galán, later Villa Acuña), sometimes called Las Vacas, is a city located in the Mexican state of Coahuila, 89 km northeast of Piedras Negras and just across the Rio Grande from Del Rio, Texas.
+Acuña sits on the Rio Grande River (locally known as the Río Bravo) and is a city located in the Mexican state of Coahuila, 89 km northeast of Piedras Negras and just across the Rio Grande from Del Rio, Texas, USA.

-It stands on the Rio Grande (locally known as the Río Bravo), which at this point marks the U.S.-Mexico border, and offers two border crossings via Lake Amistad Dam International Crossing and Del Río-Ciudad Acuña International Bridge with the neighboring city of Del Rio in the U.S. state of Texas.
+Ciudad Acuña marks the US-Mexico border and offers two border crossings via Lake Amistad Dam International Crossing and Del Río-Ciudad Acuña International Bridge with the neighboring city of Del Rio, USA.

-Ciudad Acuña is one of the most varied tourist destinations in the State of Coahuila.
-Old Mexico hands consider this to be one of the more pleasant and easier border crossing points along the entire Rio Grande.
+Ciudad Acuña is one of the most varied tourist destinations in the state of Coahuila.
+Old-timers in Mexico consider Acuña to be one of the nicest and most convenient border crossings along the entire Rio Grande.

-With an intense nightlife, Ciudad Acuña stands out because of the quality of the restaurants and craft stores, which have turned it into a favorite destination of tourists from the United States.
+With a vibrant nightlife, Ciudad Acuña stands out for the quality of its restaurants and artisan shops, which have made this city one of the favorite destinations for tourists and holidaymakers from the United States.

 Del Rio-Ciudad Acuña Metropolitan Area

-In 1880 the community received villa (town) status under its first name of Garza Galán.
+In 1880 the place received the status of town under the name of Garza Galán.

 In 1884 the locality was renamed Congregación las Vacas.

-On 24 October 1960, US President Dwight D. Eisenhower and Mexican President Adolfo López Mateos met in Acuña to sign the initial agreements allowing the construction of the dam.
+On 24 October 1960, USA President Dwight D. Eisenhower and Mexican President Adolfo López Mateos met in Acuña to sign the initial agreements allowing the construction of the dam.

-Originally created to serve airmen at Laughlin AFB just across the border, “Boy’s Town” is an entertainment district that is located in an area south of Ciudad Acuña and contains a few after-hours bars and brothels, but is designated off-limits to U.S. military personnel.
+“Boy’s Town” was created to serve airmen at Laughlin Air Force Base.
+It’s an entertainment district south of Acuña.
+This area has some after-hours bars and brothels, but it’s off-limits for U.S. military personnel.

-On May 25, 2015, an F3 tornado struck the city, causing incredible damage and killing 14 people, and injuring 200 more.
+On May 25, 2015, a tornado struck the city, causing incredible damage.

 Tourist Attractions & Sightseeing